-A novel problem posed notably by the CIA has that of been employees of non-military government departments working alongside the military contingents.
+A novel problem posed notably by the CIA has been that of employees of non-military government departments working alongside the military contingents.
 They give rise to different problems with regard to enforcement and one needs to remember they may be present.